znicolaou/pseudospectral_cgl/README.md

 Example: ./2dcgleic 768 192 2.0 2.0 0.75 0.75 5e2 5e2 5e2 1 1e-3 1e-3 6 rkf45 random

-A spiral is likely to nucleate out of amplitude turbulence in with these parameters in this time.
+A spiral is likely to nucleate out of amplitude turbulence with these parameters.
 Use the Mathematica notebook plot.nb to refine the grid and run the next example.

 Example: ./2dcgleic 1536 192 2.0 2.0 0.75 0.85 5e2 5e2 5e2 1 1e-3 1e-3 6 rkf45 refine